agusakov/ctf-writeups/BITSCTF-2019/Rapid7Challenge1/README.md

 Solution:

 The way I solved this was by first decoding the hex, and then decoding the resultant base64.
+That gave me the flag.